lasseignelab/230323_JW_DiseaseNetworks/README.md

 This analysis was carried out in Docker using R version 4.1.3.
-TF activity inference using [decoupleR](), [PANDA]() tissue-specific regulatory network generation, and tissue-specific edge identification were run using the Docker on UAB’s high performance computing Cluster.
+TF activity inference using [decoupleR](), [PANDA]() tissue-specific regulatory network generation, and tissue-specific edge identification were run using Docker on UAB’s high-performance computing Cluster.
-Bash scripts including resources used are included in this repository.
+Bash scripts, including resources used, are included in this repository.
 The containers have been made publicly available on Zenodo:

 \[put Zenodo buttons here\]

 ## Funding
-This work was supported in part by the UAB Lasseigne Lab funds, UAB Pilot Center for Precision Animal Modeling (C-PAM)(1U54OD030167) and JW UAB Predoctoral Training Grant in Cell, Molecular, and Developmental Biology (CMDB T32)(5T32GM008111-35).
+This work was supported in part by the UAB Lasseigne Lab funds, UAB Pilot Center for Precision Animal Modeling (C-PAM)(1U54OD030167), and JW UAB Predoctoral Training Grant in Cell, Molecular, and Developmental Biology (CMDB T32)(5T32GM008111-35).

 ## Acknowledgements
 The authors thank the Lasseigne Lab members Vishal Oza, Tabea Soelter, Emma Jones, and Victoria Flanary for their feedback throughout this study.
 In addition, we thank Vishal Oza for his previously published Jaccard Similarity analysis code we adapted and used for this project.
 We also thank the UAB Biological Data Science group (RRID:SCR_021766) for providing a script for helping to run containers on the UAB high-performance cluster (https://github.com/U-BDS/training_guides/blob/main/run_rstudio_singularity.sh).